JohelEGP/proposals/is_clamped.md

 This works, at the cost of much syntactical noise on par with repeating `v`:
 - `[&] { const auto& w{v}; return `_`what we actually care about`_`; }()`, or
 - `[](const auto& v) { return `_`what we actually care about`_`; }(v)`.

+### Bikeshedding

+The following have been suggested of the proposed `std::is_clamped` design:
+- Different names.
+- Allowing arguments of different types.
+- Marking a bound as closed or half-open.

+However, we believe the proposed design was fixed once ISO/IEC 14882:2017 (C++17) was published with `std::clamp`.
+After all, we mean for `std::is_clamped` to complement `std::clamp` in the same way `std::is_sorted` complements `std::sort`.

 ## Wording